nice-digital/nice-design-system/foundations/colour.md

 title: Colour
 ---

-The NICE colour palette is also described on the [brand guidelines](https://www.nice.org.uk/brand/colour-palette){:target="_blank"}.
-Use these guidelines to determine the best way to apply the NICE colour palette.
+Follow these guidelines to determine the best way to apply the NICE colour palette.
+We use colour to aid in communication, and help our users navigate.
+We also use our [brand guidelines](https://www.nice.org.uk/brand/colour-palette){:target="_blank"}to help form the base of our digital palette.

 ## Text
 <ul class="colour-grid">